cloudblog004/fantasticfoodies/content/en/posts/1236-simple-way-to-make-speedy-quick-and-amp-easy-skewer-free-yakitori-with-japanese-leek.md

 1. Return the Japanese leek to the pan, and continue stir-frying until the chicken is lightly browned.
 1. Pour in the ＊ mixture and mix well.
 Continue stir-frying until the liquid has evaporated a little bit and the sauce starts to thicken.
 1. You&#39;re all done!
-1. If you want to skewer the meat, use this recipefor &#34;My family&#39;s Yakitori with Delicious Sauce&#34;
+1. If you want to skewer the meat, use this recipefor *My family&#39;s Yakitori with Delicious Sauce*
 1. Ready to serve and ENJOY!

-So that's going to wrap it up with this exceptional food quick &amp; easy skewer-free yakitori with japanese leek recipe.
+So that's going to wrap it up with this exceptional food quick & easy skewer-free yakitori with japanese leek recipe.
 Thanks so much for reading.
 I am confident you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!